Tennessee-class battleship: Armament

-The ships were armed with a main battery of twelve 14 in /50 caliber Mark IV guns in four triple turrets, placed on the centerline in superfiring pairs forward and aft of the superstructure.
+The ships were armed with a main battery of twelve 14 in /50 caliber Mark IV guns in four three-gun turrets, placed on the centerline in superfiring pairs forward and aft of the superstructure.
 Unlike earlier American battleships with triple turrets, these mounts allowed each barrel to elevate independently.
 Since Tennessee and California were laid down after the Battle of Jutland of mid-year 1916, which demonstrated the value of very long-range plunging fire, their main battery turrets were modified while still under construction to allow elevation to 30 degrees.
 This provided a maximum range of 35100 yd with the standard 1500 lb armor-piercing shell, which was fired with a muzzle velocity of 2625 ft/s.
 With the lighter 1275 lb high-capacity shell, the muzzle velocity increased to 2825 ft/s for a correspondingly greater range of 36650 yd.
 The guns suffered from excessive dispersion of shot, which was eventually discovered to have been caused by overly lengthy chambers, which allowed a gap between the shell and the propellant charges.
 The problem was eventually corrected with the Mark VII gun.

 The secondary battery consisted of fourteen 5 in /51 caliber guns, ten of which were mounted in individual casemates clustered in the superstructure amidships at 01 deck level, one deck higher than the main deck.
 Six of the guns were arranged to fire forward and four were pointed aft.
 The remaining four guns were placed in open pivot mounts another deck higher at 02 level; two were placed abreast the conning tower and the others placed on either side of the funnels.
 Initially, the ships were to have been fitted with twenty-two of the guns, but experiences in the North Sea during World War I demonstrated that the additional guns, which would have been placed in the hull, would have been unusable in anything but calm seas.
 As a result, the casemates were plated over to prevent flooding.
 The guns were the Mark VIII type, which had a muzzle velocity of 3150 ft/s firing a 50 lb shell.

 The battleships carried four 3 in/50 caliber Mark X guns for anti-aircraft defense.
 These guns were located on the 02 deck, with two on either side of the boat cranes and the other two abreast of the mainmast.
 The guns fired a 13 lb shell at a velocity of 2700 ft/s.
 They also carried a variety of other guns, including four 6-pounder saluting guns and a 3-inch Mark XI field gun and several machine guns for use by landing parties.

 In addition to their gun armament, the Tennessee-class ships were also fitted with a pair of 21 in torpedo tubes, with one mounted submerged in the hull on each broadside.
 They were supplied with Bliss-Leavitt torpedoes of the Mark VII type; these carried a 321 lb warhead and had a range of 12500 yd at a speed of 27 kn.